-The Board considers that each of Paul Brasher, John Marlay, Rebecca McGrath, Graham Smorgon AM, Kathryn Fagg and Greg Hayes are independent when assessed on the criteria above, taking into account all the relevant interests, matters and relationships of the particular director.
+The Board considers that each of Brian Kruger, Rebecca McGrath, Kathryn Fagg AO, Joseph Breunig and Bruce Brook is independent when assessed on the criteria above, taking into account all the relevant interests, matters and relationships of the particular director.

-As Managing Director & CEO of the Company, James Fazzino is not considered to be an independent director.
-In summary, of the seven directors, the Board considers six directors are independent.
+As Managing Director & CEO of the Company, Jeanne Johns is not considered to be an independent director.
+In summary, of the six directors currently on the Board, the Board considers five directors are independent.
+The Board further considers the incoming directors Xioaling Liu and Gregory Robinson to be independent when assessed on the criteria listed above.